realityendshere/ella-sparse/README.md

 fetching data and (optionally) custom configuration for the Emberella Sparse Array instance.

-The data fetch function should itself expact two arguments, both plain objects:
+The data fetch function should itself expect two arguments, both plain objects:
 `range` and `query`.

-The `range` object contains three properties:
+The `range` object provides data to build pagination queries for "paged" or "offset/limit" APIs.
+It contains three properties:

 * `length`: the number of items to fetch; the page size or limit
 * `start`: the index of the first item to fetch; the offset
 * `page`: the page number to retrieve

-The query object contains any additional filter parameters to pass along to the data persistence system.
+The `query` object contains additional filter parameters to pass along to the data persistence system.
+For example: the `query` of `{ surname: 'Smith' }` might get sent to an API as the query parameter `&surname=Smith`.

 The function should return a `Promise` that ultimately resolves with an object with the following structure: